 CS-150.
 Introduction to Computers and Information Processing.
 3 Credits.

-This course is an introduction to computer science in the context of scientific, engineering, and commercial applications.
-The goal of the course is to teach basic principles and at the same time prepare students for a major in computer science.
-Topics include: The von Neumann architecture, algorithms, data structures, hardware and software, application systems, programming, cyber security, and data science.
+This course is an introduction to computer science and cybersecurity.
+The goal of the course is to teach basic principles and at the same time prepare students for a major in computer science/cybersecurity.
+Topics include: The von Neumann architecture, algorithms, data structures, hardware and software, application systems, programming, cyber security, information technology ethics, and data science.
+Course Type(s): Core curriculum course,Freshman Seminar.

 CS-180.
 Introduction to Programming.
 3 Credits.